magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39935-graphql-returns-configurable-child-products-disabled-at-website-level.md

 <ins>Expected results</ins>:

-Disabled products don't show in the variant results.
+Disabled products are NOT shown in the variant results.

 <ins>Actual results</ins>: